-The achievement deservedly acknowledges the University of Sydney alumnus, whose pioneering work in developing new methods for designing piled raft foundations, has helped shape and transform the skylines of cities across the globe.
+Both achievements deservedly acknowledge his work in developing new methods for designing piled raft foundations, has helped shape and transform the skylines of cities across the globe.

 Poulos' methods in Dubai alone gave rise to the Burj Al Arab, the Emirates Twin Towers, and most notably the Burj Khalifa – the world's tallest building – where he and his team peer reviewed the foundation design.

-Additionally, Poulos has worked on such projects as the Incheon 151 Tower in South Korea, numerous residential towers in Hong Kong, and Melbourne's ever-sprawling Docklands Project.
+Poulos has also worked on such projects as the Incheon 151 Tower in South Korea, numerous residential towers in Hong Kong, and Melbourne's ever-sprawling Docklands Project.

-"When I visit Dubai now and look at it, it's always a source of pride and achievement knowing that I had a little bit to do with that building."
+"When I visit Dubai now and look at it, it's always a source of pride and achievement knowing that I had a little bit to do with that building," said Professor Poulos.

 The association of the Katoomba–born Poulos with the University commenced 60 years ago in 1957 as a student, when he completed both a Bachelor of Engineering (1961) and his PhD (1965) for which he focused on shallow soil foundations and research into soft soil under the tutelage of the late Professor Edward 'Ted' Davis.